 - Major challenges in implementing big data analytics include legacy systems integration, cybersecurity concerns, data quality issues, skill gaps in data science, and ethical considerations around data usage.

-- Partnering with experienced technology providers like Neontri can help banks navigate the complexities of big data implementation.
+- Partnering with experienced technology providers like Neontri can help banks navigate the complexities of big data analysis implementation.

 The importance of big data analytics in banking